Diisopropyl ether

-Diisopropyl ether is secondary ether that is used as a solvent.
+Diisopropyl ether is a secondary ether that is used as a solvent.
 It is a colorless liquid that is slightly soluble in water, but miscible with organic solvents.
-It is used as an extractant and an oxygenate gasoline additive.
+It is also used as an oxygenate gasoline additive.
 It is obtained industrially as a byproduct in the production of isopropanol by hydration of propylene.
 Diisopropyl ether is sometimes represented by the abbreviation DIPE.

-Uses
+Use as a solvent

-Whereas at 20 °C, diethyl ether will dissolve 1% by weight water, diisopropyl ether only dissolves 0.88%.
+Whereas at 20 °C, diethyl ether will dissolve 1% by weight water, diisopropyl ether dissolves 0.88%.
 Diisopropyl ether is used as a specialized solvent to remove or extract polar organic compounds from aqueous solutions, e.g. phenols, ethanol, acetic acid.
-It has also been used as an antiknock agent.

 In the laboratory, diisopropyl ether is useful for recrystallizations because it has a wide liquid range.
 Diisopropyl ether is used for converting bromoboranes, which are thermally labile, into isopropoxy derivatives.